devanshjoshi/Rainbow-Option-Pricing/README.md

 # Rainbow-Option-Pricing
-Monte Carlo methods to price a type of Rainbow Option
+Monte Carlo methods to price a type of Rainbow Option.
+Please open Rainbow Option Pricing.ipynb for the results

 Pricing a Rainbow Option using Monte Carlo Methods